XSecurity/XSecurity/README.md

  Activate it from the menu 'XSecurity > Vulnerability Notifications > Activate'.

 - Static Analysis with Clang Static Analyser
+ 0. Jump to step 3. if you already done this when dealing with the checker
  1. Quit Xcode.
- 2. Run a script (checker/build/scripts/apply_new_clang.sh) to apply our clang to Xcode.
+ 2. Run a script (checker/build/scripts/install.sh) to apply our clang to Xcode.
  3. Relaunch Xcode.
  4. Open your Xcode project.
  5. Scan the project with our checkers from the menu 'XSecurity > Static Security Analyzer > Analyze'.